IFYates/IFY.Shimr/README.md

 Outside of setting up your DI/IOC container and facades, if you're referencing Shimr directly, it's likely that you're thinking about a different problem domain to the one solved by this library.

 ## Known Issues
-* If the compilation of the proxy type fails but the application handles it, the Type-Interface combination is now not usable
+* (Runtime) If the compilation of the proxy type fails but the application handles it, the Type-Interface combination is now not usable

 ## Future Ideas
-* Generate assembly of compiled shims for direct reference
+* (Runtime) Generate assembly of compiled shims for direct reference
 * Combine multiple target types to single shim
 * Behavioural configuration to attributes (e.g., [Shim(IgnoreMissingMembers = true)])